Austin vs Las Vegas

 Which city has higher STR taxes — Austin or Las Vegas?

 Austin charges 15% Hotel Occupancy Tax (9% city + 6% state), while Las Vegas charges 13% Transient Occupancy Tax (Clark County).
-Compare the full breakdown in the table above.
+Notably, Las Vegas benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?